arla-sigl/parla-e2e/README.md

 Checkout out [Cypress.io documentation on how to write tests](https://docs.cypress.io/guides/overview/why-cypress.html#Writing-tests)

-You should test a user interaction of your choic, on [Parla](https://github.com/arla-sigl/groupe-12).
+You should test a user interaction of your choice, on [Parla](https://github.com/arla-sigl/groupe-12).

 > Note: The use of Typescript with Cypress gives us auto-completion on Cypress commands